Skip to content

 tools=[DuckDuckGo(), FileTools()],

-show_tool_calls=False, # Clean logs for production
+show_tool_calls=False, # Clean production logs

 )

-Part 2: Essential Production Patterns (30 minutes)
+Essential Production Patterns

 from agno.monitoring import PrometheusExporter